 - Bring water if you are planning on walking up and down the rice fields, it can get warm here.

 While the Tegalalang Rice Terraces are stunning, and truly one of Bali’s most beautiful natural sights, the adventure doesn’t have to end there.
-Bali has so much more to offer, and if you have some time left on your Bali itinerary we would highly recommend checking out these places:
+Ubud has so much more to offer, and if you have some time left on your itinerary we would highly recommend checking out these places: